Alexius25/Subnautica-Mods/docs/CustomBeds.md

 | Matress  |         Yes         |         Yes         |           Yes          |
 | Blanket  |          No         |         Yes         |           Yes          |

 **Note:** The second pillow is always a mirrored version of the first pillow.
+The Upper Pillow texture part is the bottom Side of the Pillow

 <div align=center>